fagami1423/AuthproxyGrafana/README.md

 * but for the auto login use, the username and password are in htpasswd file.
 * `http://username:password@localhost:3000`

+This works but it is vunerable in security.
+Though users won't be able see on the browser, it is still unsafe with this method.

 you can use your own port